 T

-Historically these animals lived in South East Asia in the Malay Peninsula, and on Borneo and Sumatra.
+Historically these reptiles lived in South East Asia in the Malay Peninsula and on Borneo and Sumatra.
 Today in Thailand it seems to be extinct and is seen at low densities only (although the populations are widespread) in Indonesia and Malaysia.
 They may have been seen in Vietnam and Sulawesi.
-They inhabit freshwater swamps, lakes and rivers, preferring water that is slow-moving, and heavily vegetated habitats.
+They inhabit freshwater swamps, lakes, and rivers, preferring water that is slow-moving, and heavily vegetated habitats.

 Tomistoma are opportunistic carnivores and sometimes grab monkeys (such as crab-eating macaques) from river banks, drowning their victim or beating it against a bank of the river.
 They also eat wild pigs, mouse deer, otters, fish, birds, turtles, dogs, snakes, monitor lizards, terrestrial and aquatic invertebrates.